TumCucTom/u3core/docs/handover.md

   - ```docker compose --env-file ../../../.env up --build -d```
 - Once you've got docker and docker compose installed and working

+### Docker compose

+You can find docker compose file at ```code/backend/docker-compose.yml``` This sets up the environment, how containers interact and runs the database.

+The ```Dockerfile.xx``` run the parts of the backend.
+The only relevant one currently is the backend which runs the python server
 ## Frontend
 - This a quasar webapp
 - This use vue.js scripts